How to Win a Pageant on a Budget

 The Early Bird Catches the Crown

 When you start your pageant prep early, you have more options.
 You have time to check out pageant resale options for a gown and can do online courses to learn interviewing skills.
 When you wait, there’s no time to explore creative options.
 Start earlier than you think you need to.
-Create a well-thought out plan and then work your plan.
+Create a well-thought-out plan and then work your plan.
 Don’t wait until late in the game.
 It’s almost always the early bird who catches the crown.

 Spreadsheet Your Way to Success

-You won’t know you’re doing if you don’t know what you’ve got.
+You won’t know what you’re doing if you don’t know what you’ve got.
 At the very, very beginning of your pageant prep create a budget on a spreadsheet.
 Identify what you plan to spend on each aspect of your prep and then track your spending along the way.
 You don’t want to be in a situation where you run out of money before you’re ready for the competition.
 If you set up a budget, track your spending, and adjust along the way, you can go home with a crown and sash that are priceless.

 Tell People What Your Budget Is